fukuuy/gestures-recog/README.md

 - Ensure that the camera device is working properly before collecting gestures.
 - Data enhancement should be selected according to the actual situation to avoid overfitting.
 - When training the model, consider the size of the dataset and the complexity of the model to avoid resource waste.

+## 8. Contribute

+Welcome to contribute to this project, you can participate by submitting an issue or pull request.